Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 dsn="postgres://chirpstack_ns:dbnspassword@localhost/chirpstack_ns?sslmode=disable"
 ```

+#### 2. In the ```postgresql``` section

-#### 2. The following parameter in the default configuration file is “postgresql.automigrate” which is useful when upgrading ChirpStack.
+The following parameter in the default configuration file is “postgresql.automigrate” which is useful when upgrading ChirpStack.
 Set it as you wish :

 ```sh
 [postgresql]
 .